 - The “demonstrate, scaffold, release to write” approach”

 I often see variations of those approaches in classrooms ranging from kindergarten through twelfth grade in school districts of varying size.
 Instruction in writing varies.
 Teacher assignment of writing is the norm in many classrooms.
 Why is this?
 Is it the lack of instruction for teachers themselves?
 Or does this concern begin with teacher preparation courses?
 Do teachers know how to demonstrate, scaffold, and release to write?

 After attending the June 2013 writing institute at Teachers College, I had many choices to make in how to help teachers and myself improve writing.
 One area of special interest to me is feedback because of John Hattie’s work in Visible Learning for Teachers.
 Feedback is critical for growth in teaching knowledge and confidence.
-A second source of information more recently has been Taylor Meredith’s The Formative Feedback Project that can be found here.
+A second source of information more recently has been Taylor Meredith’s The Formative Feedback Project that can be found here in Medium.

 I believe that “feedback” for writing can also be categorized in three main approaches as well.
 Writing responses that I commonly see are: